 If you cannot complete an assignment or an exam because of an excused reason (illness, family emergency, etc.), please contact me as soon as possible.
-In order for the assignment to be excused, official documentation must be provided.
-Instructions on how to send the documents will be handled at the time I are informed of the incident.
-Note that all of the assessments are open for multiple days.
+In order for the assignment to be excused, official documentation must be provided to the instructor.
+Instructions on how to send me the documents will be handled at the time I am informed of the incident.
+Note that most of the assessments are open for multiple days.
 The valid reason must cover all of these days.

 If you know of an event in advance that will conflict with an assignment or test date, it is your responsibility to contact me beforehand and let me know.
-I prefer to know sooner rather than later.
+I prefer to know sooner than later.
 Not all conflicts will be excused (e.g. you want to miss an exam to attend a rock concert).
-It is the instructors' discretion to determine what is excused and what is not.
+It is the instructor discretion to determine what is excused and what is not.

-11 Academic Honesty
+12 Academic Honesty